Welcome to today's edition of the Rush 24-7 podcast.

 No word on whether that's been successful.

-Getting on the Mr. President, uh, are you getting sleep?
+Mr. President, are you getting sleep?

-Are you getting have you adjusted to uh to to jet lag?
+Have you adjusted to jet lag?

-Mr. President, do you like your ice cream dessert that was served you in the shape of Mount Fuji?
+Mr. President, do you like your ice cream dessert that was served to you in the shape of Mount Fuji?

-I'm not these are press questions.
+These are press questions.

-These are legit, these are questions that Obama is getting.
+These are questions that Obama is getting.

 According to pool reports, Julie Pace at the AP asked Obama if he slept well.